Accommodation and wedding venues in County Cavan

 1. Ballymascanlon House, Louth – hotel

-2. Collon House, Ardee Street, Collon, Louth [also Oriel Temple] – B&B, plus guided tours
+2. Collon House, Ardee Street, Collon, Louth (also Oriel Temple) – B&B, plus guided tours

 Whole House Rental, County Louth:

 1. Barmeath Castle, Dunleer, Drogheda, Co.
-Louth – section 482, €€€ for two, € for 6-12
+Louth – section 482 and guest house rental

-2. Bellurgan Park, County Louth
+2. Bellurgan Park, County Louth – weddings and events

 3. Castle Bellingham, Co.
 Louth – weddings